WHaverals/IntroDH-Fall2024/datasets.md

 - **[DocSouth Data](https://docsouth.unc.edu/docsouthdata/)**: A collection of datasets and texts from the University of North Carolina's Documenting the American South project: texts, images, and audio files related to southern history, literature, and culture.
 Currently DocSouth includes sixteen thematic collections of books, diaries, posters, artifacts, letters, oral history interviews, and songs.
 - **[SlaveVoyages](https://www.slavevoyages.org/)**: Collaborative digital initiative that compiles and makes publicly accessible records of the largest slave trades in history.
 - **[The Survey of Scottish Witchcraft](https://witches.hca.ed.ac.uk/)**: A database of people accused of witchcraft in Scotland between 1563 and 1736.
+- **[ToposText](https://topostext.org/TT-downloads)**: An indexed compilation of ancient texts and mapped places significant to the history and mythology of the ancient Greeks, covering periods from the Neolithic era to the 2nd century CE.

 ### Newspapers and Magazines
 - **[Chronicling America](https://chroniclingamerica.loc.gov/)**: Historic American newspapers.